Mini Pumpkin & Mini Squash Care Guide

 Harvesting

 Mini Pumpkins are ready to harvest when they are about 2-3 inches in diameter, 1-2 inches tall, and are bright orange all the way around.
-When harvesting, use clean scissors to cut the pumpkin from the vine, leaving 1-2 inches of stem intact on the individual pumpkin.
+Mini Squash are ready to harvest when they are about 2-3 inches in diameter, or the size of a pool ball, and have a deep green skin with somewhat lighter green streaks.
+When harvesting both varieties, use clean scissors to cut the fruit from the vine.

 From left to right, an unripe (pale green/white) and ripe (orange) Mini Pumpkin

 Beyond the mini pumpkin fruit, the leaves are also edible (with proper preparation) in soups, stews, and curries.
-The blossoms are a more well-known treat and are delicious stuffed and fried, or simply used as an eye-popping garnish.
+The blossoms from both Mini Pumpkins and Mini Squash are a more well-known treat and are delicious stuffed and fried, or simply used as an eye-popping garnish.
+If you also want fruit, only harvest male flowers leaving a few to pollinate the female flowers.

 Questions?
 Reach us at support@mygardyn.com, or chat with us!
 We're here to help.